ionut19941994/testShopProject/README.md

     * Class: cucumber.runner.TestRunner
     * Use classpath of module the <project folder>
     * Save configuration name as desired
-    * Add @Test as tags above the tests in order to run in the feature file
+    * Add @test as tags above the tests in order to run in the feature file

 ## Test Report